Nuclear Non-Proliferation, Trade and Security

-- Commercial contracts for the export of Australian uranium should include a clause noting that the contract is subject to the relevant bilateral safeguards arrangement.
+- Commercial contracts for the export of Australian uranium should include a clause noting that the contract is subject to the relevant bilateral nuclear cooperation agreement.

 - The Australian Government has further tightened Australia's export policy by making an Additional Protocol with the IAEA (providing for strengthened safeguards) a pre-condition for the supply of Australian obligated uranium to all states.

-Information on Australia's uranium industry can be found at the Department of Resources, Energy and Tourism.
+Information on Australia's uranium industry can be found on the Department Industry website.